maduin81/Fallout_4_VR_Unifier/README.md

 3) Place the VR Unifier folder in the Data folder of Fallout 4 VR

-4) Copy the following files from the Fallout 4\Data folder to the VR Unifier\FO4 folder -
+4) COPY the following files from the Fallout 4\Data folder to the VR Unifier\FO4 folder -
 * Fallout4.esm
 * Fallout4 - Interface.ba2
 * Fallout4 - Materials.ba2